Manjusha-26/Algerian_Forest_Fire_Prediction/README.md

    - Map high-risk areas using GIS tools.
 3. **Real-Time Predictions**:
    - Deploy models on IoT-enabled weather stations for dynamic monitoring.

+---

+This README file not only highlights your project's technical depth but also emphasizes its practical applications and business value, making it highly appealing to recruiters.
+Let me know if you need further customization!